Performing the Test

 - Arterial type score of less than 50% is showing as the dominant type.
 (Dominant arterial type is always more than 50% of the heart beats in accurate tests).

 - 3 Way score.
-If the patient shows up with a percentage of heart beats in 3 or more categories, the test is invalid.
+If the patient shows up with at least 5 percent of heart beats in 3 or more categories, the test is invalid.
 Check for cold hands and re-test being strict with no moving and no talking during the test.
+All three way scores are invalid.